AckerlyXu/heima/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub.md

 ## Resources to deploy

-Creates a namespace of type **EventHubs**, with an Event Hub and a consumer group.
+Creates a namespace of type **EventHubs**, with an event hub and a consumer group.

 ```json
 "resources":[